-The Chinese concept of Hell, or diyu (地狱), is easy to understand but tough to investigate.
+The Chinese concept of Hell, or diyu (地狱), is easy to understand but tough to explore.

 Like Western counterparts, the Chinese “earthly prison” is a place of great torment for sinners and evil souls.
 It is likewise managed by an army of fearsome hell gods, some of which have truly terrifying appearances.

-On the other hand, the origins of many Chinese gods of hell are hard to pinpoint.
+The origins of such Chinese hell gods are, however hard to pinpoint.
 While some deities are clearly Buddhist or Taoist in origin, many others have murky folkloric roots.
-A handful are also historical or cultural heroes who were deified.
+Several are also historical or cultural heroes who were deified.

-Regardless of origins, though, Chinese Gods of Hell count amongst the most feared deities.
-You will rarely, if at all, find any Chinese bearing amulets or charms of them.
+Regardless of origins, Chinese Gods of Hell count among the most feared deities in Chinese culture and worship.
+You will rarely if at all, find any Chinese bearing amulets or charms of them.